Ronaldo makes Juventus history as Serie A scoring run continues in shock loss | Goal.com

 Antonio Conte's side are currently three points shy of Juve but with a game in hand and superior goal difference they can leapfrog Sarri's men by the end of the weekend.

-While Ronaldo has been in impressive form this season, is advancing age saw Bayern Munich this week declare he is too old for them to consider a possible transfer.
+While Ronaldo has been in impressive form this season, his advancing age saw Bayern Munich this week declare he is too old for them to consider a possible transfer.

 “Of course there are many names linked with us in the press,” club president Herbert Hainer told TZ.
 “But Ronaldo is a bit too old for us."